 Lifespan and Death

 Merged Vessels live unnaturally long lifespans spanning centuries, nearing millennia if not cut short by external intervention.
 The merging sustains the body far beyond its natural limits.
 Unlike Velcrith Vessels, whose merging produces immediate polymathic brilliance, Seraveth Vessels deepen over time, growing closer to the Infinite and to He Who Allows the longer they live.
+The work they produce in their first century is exceptional.
+The work they produce in their fourth century is structurally perfect.

 The bond is absolute in both directions.
 When the Vessel dies, the entity dies with them, fading into nothingness.
 There is no return to the Infinite or continuation.
 The Seraveth who merges has chosen its final form.